-If you are traveling internationally, you are strongly encouraged to register with the U.S. Embassy in your host country through the U.S. State Department's travel registration system (known as the STEP program).
-You can find the travel registration system on the State Department's website.
+When you know your travel plans you are strongly encouraged to register with the U.S. Embassy in your host country through the U.S. State Department's travel registration system.
+You can find the travel registration system on the State Department's website: https://step.state.gov/step/

+This process is not related to residence permits.
 This is a safety measure so the US consulate knows you are in the country in case a national emergency occurs.